mesqueeb/vuex-easy-firestore/docs/setup.md

   {logging: true, FirebaseDependency: Firebase}
 )

-// include as PLUGIN in your vuex store: const storeData = {
+// include as PLUGIN in your vuex store
+// please note that "myModule" should ONLY be passed via the plugin const storeData = {
+  plugins: [easyFirestore],
-  // ... your store
+  // ... your other store data
-  plugins: [easyFirestore]
 }

+// initialise Vuex
 const store = new Vuex.Store(storeData)

 // initFirebase